singularhum/dealsFeedCanada/README.md

 ![Screenshot of the main Discord channels](https://i.imgur.com/zOekzH5.png)

-### Free Deals (Beta)
+### Free Deals

 These are for limited-time free deals that I usually grab from personally.
-This is in beta so there still may be issues and missing features for some sources.

 | Name | Description | Refresh Rate | Expiry Date | Source |
 | --- | --- | --- | --- | --- |